grafana/beyla/docs/sources/tutorial/helm-alloy.md

 ---
 title: Run Beyla in Kubernetes using Grafana Alloy Helm's chart
-menuTitle: Run Beyla in Kubernetes using Grafana Alloy Helm's chart
+menuTitle: Kubernetes and Grafana Alloy tutorial
 description: Learn how to instrument an application export data with Prometheus to Grafana Cloud
 weight: 4
 keywords: